 This is the time where a little prep work makes all the difference.
-Planning now means that come spring, you’ll be all ready to go.
+Planning now means that come spring, you’ll be all ready to go – and your entire seasonal lawn care will be easier.

 A dull blade will tear your grass, so sharpen it now and once a month during cutting season.
 Now is also the time to buy a backup blade.